 Modern EORs use technology to automate many employment processes.
 This reduces manual work and helps ensure accuracy and consistency.

-Advanced platforms like Borderless AI use artificial intelligence to streamline processes that traditionally require significant manual effort.
+Advanced platforms like Borderless AI use artificial intelligence to streamline processes that traditionally require significant manual effort, reducing errors and accelerating operations.

 Cost Structure